 Makenzie spent her early years in Red Oak, Texas, and later moved to Dallas, where she graduated from Bishop Lynch High School.
 She went on to study at Texas Tech University, where she received a Communications degree with minors in both Legal Studies and Spanish.

 In her free time, Makenzie enjoys riding her Harley, hanging out with her three dachshunds, and camping with her family.
-She also practices Brazilian Jiu-Jitsu and hopes to compete soon.
+She also trains and competes in Brazilian Jiu-Jitsu.